Multi-porous extension of anisotropic poroelasticity: consolidation and related coefficients: Summary

 In Section~\ref{sec2}, we have indicated practical scenarios pertinent to our extension: hierarchical porosity, complex porosity, and spatially-distributed pore sets.
-Also, we referred to the cases where a simpler theoretical extension of isotropic dual porosity was already utilised with satisfactory results.
+Also, we referred to the cases where a simpler theoretical extension of isotropic dual porosity was already utilized with satisfactory results.
 In Section~\ref{sec3}, we formulated the strain-stress relations that employed novel poroelastic coefficients $a_{ij}$ and $b_{ij}^{(p)}$.
 In Section~\ref{sec4}, we determined the physical meaning of these coefficients. $a_{ij}$ can be viewed as storages under constant stress, whereas $b_{ij}^{(p)}$ are the poroelastic expansions or products of storages and Skempton-like coefficients.
 Several types of tests to obtain $a_{ij}$ and $b_{ij}^{(p)}$ were proposed.
 In Section~\ref{sec5}, we discussed alternative formulations of strain-stress relations.
 Alternative coefficients $1/M^{(p)}$ and $\alpha_{ij}^{(p)}$ were proposed and determined. $1/M^{(p)}$ can be viewed as storages under no frame deformation, whereas $\alpha_{ij}^{(p)}$ are the Biot-like coefficients.
 Relevant types of laboratory experiments were indicated.
 Finally, in Section~\ref{sec6}, we introduced time dependency to obtain the governing equations of three-dimensional consolidation~(\ref{governing3a})--(\ref{governing3b}).
 To do so, we proposed the extended Darcy's law and fluid continuity equations.
 These equations were combined with mixed strain-stress formulations to obtain novel diffusion equations.
 The remaining governing equations were derived from the stress equilibrium conditions.
+In Section~\ref{sec:num}, the usage of consolidation equations was demonstrated on novel simulations of the triple-porosity case.
+These numerical examples demonstrated that the pore sets pressure evolution and interplay is controlled by the relative differences in permeability and poroelastic coefficients between pore sets.
+The simulations of the time-dependent drained behaviour of a multi-porous anisotropic poroelastic material show that positive pore pressure transients are generated in the weakly connected pore sets, and these could potentially be of sufficient magnitude and duration to push the material towards brittle failure.